 <p>商品价格 (整数部分): {{ productPriceInt }}</p>

-It is worth noting that,integerThe filter will truncate decimals directlyInstead of rounding off.
-This means123.99After converting to an integer it remains123,instead of124In practical applications, if you need to round off, you may need to do so outside the template, or through more complex logic (such as combiningfloatformatFilter, but note that its output is still a string) for processing.
+It is worth noting that,integerThe filter will truncate the decimal directly,Instead of rounding it.
+This means123.99After converting to an integer it is still123instead of124In practice, if you need to round off, you may need to do so outside the template or through more complex logic (such as combiningfloatformatFilter, but note that its output is still a string) to be processed.

-The following is a simplified example showing how to safely obtain and convert this value in a template:
+Here is a simplified example showing how to safely retrieve and convert this value in a template:

 {# 假设archive.QuantityValue 是从后台获取到的字符串 '10.0' 或 '5' #}